viviRbi/vyNote/Javascript-notes.md

 ### What will happen when I try to run this code: console.log(0.1+0.2==0.3) ?
 - The result will be false because Javascript use a double-precision floating point number (IEEE 754, binary64) which represent as binary, and most decimal fractions cannot be represnted exactly as binary fractions, so the floating-point arithmetic is not 100% accurate
-- To avoid this problems, we should use integer as much as possible or use library as that provide an alternative to Javascript numbers
+- To avoid this problems, we should use integer as much as possible or use a library that provide an alternative to Javascript numbers

 ## ES6+